leirbag95/Othello/README.md

 ## Play Offline

+### Mac OS
+For playing on MacOS is to download the folder `Othello For Mac` and  run the build inside.

+### Windows
+For playing on MacOS is to download the folder `Othello For Windows` and  run the build inside.

+### Build the project
-- The first way is to install the game, for this, the only thing you have to do is to download the `Othello.exe` and  run it.
+If you want to custom the project you need to download the entire project.

-- The second way is to clone the project and launch it with Unity.

 Enter this command in your terminal
 ```